najmiter/najmiter/README.md

 I love data but the data don't love me.

-Currently guessing a person's age based on the person's age.
+Currently guessing a person's age based on the person's age just to hate JavaScript more.

 Good day! <3